 Adding Custom Icons

-To use custom icons for Elementor and Jet plugins one needs to add the control to the backend and then to add the icons from the frontend.
-Please, follow the steps below to add custom icons to the list and display them in your content.
+Please, follow the tutorial below to add custom icons to the list and display them in your content.

-- After that, you’ll be able to see the icon displayed in the icons list in Elementor editor for all the widgets, including the ones provided by Jet plugins.
+After that, you’ll be able to see the icon displayed in the icons library in Elementor editor for all the widgets, including the ones provided by Jet plugins.

 As you can see, adding custom icons from icons library doesn’t really need any kind of coding skills.
 This can be done by anyone without ever breaking a sweat.